ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification.md

     2. <Functional Requirement 2>
     3. <And so on>

-2. <Guns>
-    1. <The player shall shoot their gun when the user presses left click>

-3. <Enemy>
-    1. <The enemy shall always walk towards the player>

 # Non-Functional Requirements

 1. <Performence>
     1. <The game resoultion shall be 1600x900.>
     2. <The game shall run at 60FPS.>
     3. <And so on>

-2. <Enviornment>
-    1. <The game shall appear as a 3D enviornment.>